goodyInt/gavinpower.com/README.md

 $ gulp go
 ```

 #### Post on the web by coping the dist folder to your server.
-Please credit me and email me so that I could see your iterations.
+Please credit me and email me so that I can see your iteration.
 Have fun!

 #### this site: www.gavinpower.com